The Fall 2018 edition of Communities, focused on “Networking Communities,” is now available by donation for digital download.

 ● More than half rely partially on the internet for some combination of marketing, hiring, sales, and/or delivery.

 ● The most common challenges faced by these businesses are related to time, staffing, and limited local demand, yet the most commonly expressed need for support involved publicity or marketing.

-● Finally, 58 percent responded that they would use an additional web presence if offered by the Fellowship for Intentional Community; 40 percent responded that they would use additional marketing or promotional opportunities; 19 percent would use online payment services.
+● Finally, 58 percent responded that they would use an additional web presence if offered by the Foundation for Intentional Community; 40 percent responded that they would use additional marketing or promotional opportunities; 19 percent would use online payment services.

 It bears repeating that publicity and marketing were the most common forms of support requested by the survey respondents.
 A network of IC businesses would provide another avenue of discoverability for these businesses.